sentinel-hub/eo-flow/README.md

 ## Example files

-Implementations in files `eoflow/models/example_model.py` and `eoflow/input/random.py` are available as guidelines on how the methods for how **models** and **input** should be implemented.
+Implementations in files `examples/models.py` and `examples/input.py` are available as guidelines on how the configurable classes for **models** and **input** should be implemented.

-A toy example using the example model is configured in the`configs/example.json` configuration file.
+A toy example using the example model and input is configured in the`configs/example.json` configuration file.

 To run the example, run
 ```